 Fertilizer and St Augustine grass make a great combo.
 When good cultural practices are combined with proper fertilization applications through the entire growing season, the end result is a healthy, vigorous carpet of grass.

-To sustain a healthy lawn, one that can handle environmental stresses like drought, plus compete with yard fungus and disease, lawn weeds & pests, insects like chinch bug, proper fertilization practices and fertilizer amounts play a dominate role.
+To sustain a healthy lawn, one that can handle environmental stresses like drought, plus compete with grass fungus and disease, gray leaf spots, brown patches, root rot lawn weeds & pests, insects like the southern chinch bug and sod webworm attacks, proper fertilization practices and fertilizer amounts play a dominant role.

 In today’s world of “green” many states, counties and cities are passing laws, regulations and ordinances governing fertilizer application and best practices in applying fertilizers to lawns.

 These regulations, laws, and ordinances are designed to reduce the pollution potential of water resources due to the application of excess fertilizer, resulting in fertilizer runoff and other cultural practices.
 However, even with these limitations, homeowners can still maintain a healthy lawn.